parth2103/ai-course-builder/README.md

 ## Overview

 AI Course Builder is an enterprise-grade educational platform that leverages artificial intelligence to streamline course creation and delivery.
-The platform serves educational institutions, corporate training departments, and independent instructors seeking to create engaging, data-driven learning experiences.
+The platform serves educational institutions, corporate training departments, and independent instructors seeking to create engaging, data-driven learning experiences with seamless cloud deployment.

 ## Core Features